It’s turtle time!

 The Nature Conservancy of Canada’s (NCC’s) eastern Ontario stewardship team has made helping turtles safely cross the road part of our day-to-day mission on the drive from our office at the Queen’s University Biological Station to our field sites.
 During this field season alone, we have helped around 30 turtles safely cross the road!

-On June 6, I was driving to the Fishing Lake Creek property with conservation technicians Allison Sawyer and Nick Fritzsche to control invasive garlic mustard, when we spotted a painted turtle heading toward the shoulder of the road.
+Back in June of 2019, I was driving to the Fishing Lake Creek property with conservation technicians Allison Sawyer and Nick Fritzsche to control invasive garlic mustard, when we spotted a painted turtle heading toward the shoulder of the road.
 It was probably coming from a nearby wetland on the other side of the road.
 We found a safe spot to turn the car around and help our little friend.
 But in the meantime, a long line of cars passed in the other direction, and I thought, “Please, please be okay little turtle!”
 We pulled over and got out of the car to discover that the turtle had been struck and was in distress.

 I have encountered turtles in a similar state before, so we quickly made a plan to fulfill our mission in helping this turtle.
 The crew moved the turtle to the shoulder of the road.
 We then called the Ontario Turtle Conservation Centre in Peterborough for advice on the next steps.
 They advised us that their partners at the Perth Veterinary Clinic admitted injured turtles.
 Within 10 minutes, the plan for the rest of the day had changed, and we were on our way to Perth!